 A good guide for safer configuration practices are compliance standards for the cloud and your industry.
 While compliance is not security, it is an important baseline.
 Compliance standards for cloud resources, like CIS benchmarks, aim to define the minimum secure configuration standards and are a good place to start when hardening your attack surface.
 Beyond compliance, you will want to define best practices based on your industry and business priorities.
 With a good CSPM solution you can create custom compliance rules to meet your specific needs.

-#4 Lack of Cloud Security Architecture and Strategy
+#4 Lack of Cloud Security Architecture & Strategy

 This is on the cloud adopter.
 You may find some helpful guidance in this whitepaper "Architecting a Cloud Security Strategy - Six Strategies to Keep Your Cloud-Based Applications Secure".
 In summary, every organization will need a unique security strategy to meet their needs, but some basic guiding principles should be considered in every strategy, such as: